Free SSL Certificate Plugin for WordPress

 Download and install the plugin

-1. Login to admin dashboard of your WordPress website.
+1. Login: Access the admin dashboard of your WordPress website.

-2. From the admin menu click ‘Plugins > Add New’.
+3. Add New Plugin: From the admin menu, go to ‘Plugins > Add New’.

 Configuration